dakshgodara2001/Tic-Tac-Toe-G/README.md

 # Tic-Tac-Toe for Android

-A tic-tac-toe game app for Android devices built in Kotlin using Android Studio.
-The app is hosted on Firebase.
+A tic-tac-toe game for Android devices, built using Kotlin and Android Studio.
+The app is hosted on Firebase and allows users to play against each other online.

 ## Features